KSP-KOS/KOS/doc/source/language/variables.rst

     @CLOBBERBUILTINS on.

-This is a compiler directive that *MUST* occur at the top of the file, and the only other things that are allowed to preceed it are comments, blanks, and other compiler directives such as :ref:`@LAZYGLOBAL <lazyglobal>`.
+This is a compiler directive that *MUST* occur at the top of the file, and the only other things that are allowed to precede it are comments, blanks, and other compiler directives such as :ref:`@LAZYGLOBAL <lazyglobal>`.